Zack-M/HumanActivityRecognition/README.md

 Data used is similar to The Human Activity Recognition database that was built from the recordings of 30 study participants performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
 The objective is to classify activities into one of the six activities performed.

+Object for this project is to predict activity "classe" variable based on other 150+ probable predictors in the data.
+I have used classification & ML techniques like Random Forests, Stochastic Gradient Boosting, PCA etc.
+Model with the highest accuracy level (based on training data) was used for predicting "classe" categories for the test data.

+Executive summary of the project & analysis may be found here: http://rpubs.com/ZackM/HAR-pred

+Thank you for your time.

+Best,
+Zack

+p.s.
+Over and above the modeling experience, I have started using devices with accelerometers & GPS more often!